Shift Work? Here’s How to Create a Sleep Schedule

 5. Maintain a steady sleep schedule

 Your body has a biological clock, also known as your circadian rhythm.
 This rhythm is a cycle that lasts 24 hours.
 Regularity is key, if you want to keep this cycle healthy.
-On the days you’re working night shifts, it’s obviously not going to be possible to maintain a regular rhythm.
+On the days you’re working night shifts, it’s not going to be possible to maintain a regular rhythm.

 So, at least on the other days, try going to bed and getting up again at the same time each day – even at the weekend – and avoid taking naps.
 This way you’ll create some regularity on the “normal” days, which will have a positive effect on your biological clock.

-If you do have to take the odd nap every now and then, try not to sleep for longer than twenty minutes.
+If you do have to take the odd nap now and then, try not to sleep for longer than twenty minutes.
 Don’t set your expectations too high: it’s not the end of the world if you don’t fall asleep.
 It’s enough to just close your eyes and have a rest.

 6. Stick to a routine